Editing a novel - my process

 I also run each chapter through a checklist.
 Does it start with a bang?
 Will the ending lead the reader to the next chapter and create excitement?
 Have I included enough (but not too much) description and sensory details?
 Is the pacing right?
 I try to view it from a reader's point of view, which is hard for me, as I need to switch hats!

 At the end of all this, I read the manuscript several times to make sure it's as good as I can make it.
 This is hard because I can waste lots of time tweaking tiny details - at some stage I need to release the book to my wonderful beta readers!
-I have about ten people who provide feedback on what they like and don't like, what works and what doesn't.
+I have several people who provide feedback on what they like and don't like, what works and what doesn't.
 I implement most of their advice; it's rare for me to reject anything they say.
 After all, they come to the novel with a fresh eye, whereas by this stage I'm usually jaded!
-Once that's done, I upload my manuscript to Amazon for publication.

 For me, editing is the longest part of the process, but unlike some writers, it's something I love doing.
 I find great satisfaction in polishing my first drafts (believe me, they really are rough!) into something better.
 I use Scrivener to organise every step of the way.
 Scrivener is software designed for writers, and has revolutionised my writing.
 If I could marry a piece of software, it would probably be this one!